 Is Postpartum Depression is linked to Baby Gender?

 - Women who give birth to a boy or a difficult birth increases a woman’s risk of getting affected by postpartum depression, according to Research.

-> Postpartum depression affects up to 15% of U.S. women in the month to a year after childbirth, according to the National Institutes of Health.
+- It affects up to 15% of U.S. women in the month to a year after childbirth, according to the National Institutes of Health.

-What are the Signs and Symptoms of Postpartum Depression?
+Signs and Symptoms of Postpartum Depression?

-You are always thinking of harming yourself
+- Always thinking of harming yourself

-Lots of Sweating in the afternoon
+- Lots of Sweating in the afternoon

-Feeling tries all the time.
+- Feeling tries all the time.

-Being sad & have a crying outburst
+- Being sad & have a crying outburst

-No excitement of having a baby
+- No excitement of having a baby

-Getting overprotected about your baby
+- Getting overprotected about your baby

-You do not want anyone to touch your baby
+- You do not want anyone to touch your baby

-Feeling angry and frustrated
+- Feeling angry and frustrated

 What Causes the Postpartum Depression?

-Hormonal changes after childbirth
+- Hormonal changes after childbirth

-If you have any Family History related to depression or mental illness in ladies
+- If you have any Family History related to depression or mental illness in ladies

-Stressful Job or Life
+- Stressful Job or Life

-No support from people around you may be friends or family
+- No support from people around you may be friends or family

-Help yourself by Gathering Information & Knowledge about it
+- Help yourself by Gathering Information & Knowledge about it

-Get yourself busy in some work
+- Get yourself busy in some work

-Don’t sit alone, talk to people
+- Don’t sit alone, talk to people

-Therapy and Medication
+- Therapy and Medication

-Consult your doctor before it’s too late
+- Consult your doctor before it’s too late

-Go for a walk outside
+- Go for a walk outside

-Make some food in the kitchen
+- Make some food in the kitchen

-This will go in a few weeks, but if it continues more than 3 weeks then please consult your doctor.
+This will go in a few weeks, but if it continues for more than 3 weeks then please consult your doctor.
 Those who develop postpartum depression are at greater risk of developing major depression later on in life.
 Please be aware of it and take it very seriously.
 Talk to friends or family members but don’t take it lightly.